Jean7667/RBM_APP/README.md

 - The site is design for wide screens and not small design new to the design and the necessity of large tables to offer a complete view of skills experts and information.
 - Navbar and footer are present on every page
 - Navbar's content changes depending on user authentication, allowing access to profile and user bookings
-- Footer includes café's opening times, social links and address to provide the necessary informations in an easy way.
+- Footer includes social links and address to provide the necessary informations in an easy way.

 ### Index page: